 Ukraine, land of famines and massacres in the 1930s

-By Nicolas Werth, historian, director of research at the CNRS – Institute of Present-day History (IHTP).
+By Nicolas Werth, historian, director of research at the CNRS – Institut d'histoire du temps présent (IHTP).

 Register on the Memorial website

-In 1941, the greatest Soviet Jewish artists and writers, including Solomon Mikhoels, Peretz Markish and Sergei Eisenstein, launched an "Appeal to the Jews of the World" so that they would engage with the Soviet people "in a sacred war against fascism".
-Furthermore, the Jewish Antifascist Committee records in a Black Book the atrocities committed by the Germans against the Jewish population of the USSR.
-In 1945, this book was brought to the attention of the Soviet prosecutor of the Nuremberg trial, then published in the United States.
+In 1941, the greatest Soviet Jewish artists and writers, including Solomon Mikhoels, Peretz Markish and Sergei Eisenstein, launched an "Appeal to Jews around the world" to engage with the Soviet people "in a sacred war against fascism".
+Moreover, the Jewish Anti-Fascist Committee recorded in a black book the atrocities committed by the Germans on the Jewish population of the USSR.
+In 1945, this book was brought to the attention of the Soviet prosecutor at the Nuremberg trial and then published in the United States.

-By Alexandre Adler, historian, specialist in the former USSR and contemporary questions of international geopolitics.
+By Alexandre Adler, historian, specialist of the former USSR and contemporary questions of international geopolitics.

 Register on the Memorial website